lino-framework/book/docs/admin/getlino.rst

    $ sudo -H getlino.py startsite appname prjname [options]

-The ``-H`` option instructs sudo to use your home directory for caching its downloads.
-You will appreciate this only when you run the command a second time.
+The ``-H`` option instructs :cmd:`sudo` to use your home directory for caching its downloads.
+You will appreciate this when you run the command a second time.

 The script will ask you some questions: